 - How to play a certain song (ie. on guitar, ukelele, or piano)

-- How produce a particular sound (what EQs, effects, synths are used to create a distinct sound)
+- Or, How produce a particular sound (what EQs, effects, synths are used to create a distinct sound)

 - Writing a song in an hour

 - Writing a different genre of song you’ve never written before

 - Or, Writing a song using youtube comments